Private Tours in Salzburg & Beyond | Walking Tours & Scenic Alpine Day Trips

 What type of vehicle is used for the private tours and transfers?

-All Salzburg private tours and sightseeing transfers to Vienna, Munich, Linz, or Passau are conducted in a premium Mercedes-Benz V-Class 300d (Extra-Long version) with 7 passenger seats and a large luggage compartment.
+All regional private tours and long-distance sightseeing transfers (to Vienna, Munich, Linz, or Passau) are conducted in a Mercedes-Benz V-Class 300d Extra Long 4MATIC minivan.
+The vehicle features a premium leather interior, comfortable forward-facing seating for up to seven passengers, and a spacious luggage compartment.

 How many people can fit in your minivan, and can my baby sit on my lap?

-My premium Mercedes-Benz minivan comfortably seats up to 7 passengers.
-Regarding safety, infants and children cannot sit on a lap; every passenger must have their own seat by law.
-To ensure a safe and comfortable journey, I provide child car seats and boosters free of charge upon request—just let me know your child's age and weight when booking.
+My Mercedes-Benz minivan seats up to 7 passengers.
+By law, every passenger, including infants and children, must have their own seat.
+Child car seats and booster seats are available free of charge — just let me know your child's age and weight when booking.

 Can we hire you as a driver only, without the guiding service?